Sams200/SubOptimal/README.md

 # SubOptimal

 A fast, lightweight application for generating subtitles using whisper.cpp.
+Translates subtitles using CTranslate2.

 ## Features